vmleon/OKE-first-steps/README.md

 `docker login -u <tenancy-name>/<email> fra.ocir.io`

+When you create a Auth Token in `Identity > Users > <your-user> > Auth Token`, the passcode generated is the password prompted here.

 > If your user is federated with Oracle Identity Cloud Service, use the following pattern for your username:
 >
 > \<tenancy-name\>/oracleidentitycloudservice/\<email\>